zencart/documentation/content/user/security/security_recommendations.md

 Quite often setting permissions on a file to read only via FTP will not work.
 Even if the permission looks like it was set to read only, it really may not have been.
 You must verify the correct setting by entering the store and seeing if there is a warning message on the top of the screen.
 "Warning: I am able to write to the configuration file:..."
 In this case you will need to use the "File Manager" supplied with your webhosting account.

-If you're using a Windows server using IIS, simply set the file as _Read-Only_ for _Everyone_ and especially the IUSR_xxxxx (Internet Guest Account) user if running IIS, or the _System_ account or _apache user_ if running Apache.
+If you're using a Windows server using IIS, simply set the file as _Read-Only_ for _Everyone_.

 ### 5\.
 Delete any unused _Admin_ accounts